bbc/draft-ohanlon-transport-info-header/draft-ohanlon-transport-info-header.md

 If the mss is not available then it is possible to perform the calculation using an estimate of the mss, or a common value such as 1460 for IPv4.
 It understood there can be some variation for different network and tunnelled paths (e.g. 1452 for IPv4 PPPoE) as can been seen in recent studies {{exploring-mtu}}, although the large proportion of mss values fall within a range 1220-1460.
 The send_window is preferably calculated using a minimum of the cwnd and rcv_space, but if the rcv_space is not available it may be approximated by just using the cwnd.

 This equation maybe applied for other related window based transport protocols (e.g. QUIC {{I-D.ietf-quic-transport}}) with similar information, although it may need some modification.

-The calculation of the send rate maybe performed by the sender of the header, or may be left to the receiver to calculate as and when required.

 # Server side behaviour